-- 1. In any view, press the MENU key twice. - 2.
-Press the RIGHT or LEFT Cursor keys to highlight a menu tab. - Press the UP or DOWN Cursor keys to select a specific menu option under that tab. - 4.
-Press the RIGHT or LEFT Cursor keys again to change a menu setting. - A down arrow at the bottom of a menu means that you can scroll to additional menu options using the DOWN Cursor key. - A right or left arrow on a menu option means that you can use the RIGHT or LEFT Cursor keys to make changes or to see more information - Press the EXIT key to move quickly to the top of the tab.
+- 1. In any view, press the MENU key twice to open the Main Menu. - 2.
+Press the RIGHT or LEFT Cursor keys to highlight a menu tab. - Press the DOWN or UP Cursor keys to select a specific menu option under that tab. - 4.
+Press the RIGHT or LEFT Cursor keys again to change a menu setting. - A down arrow at the bottom of a menu means that you can scroll to additional menu options using the DOWN Cursor key. - A right or left arrow on a menu option means that you can use the RIGHT or LEFT Cursor keys to make changes or to see more information. - Press the EXIT key to move quickly to the top of the tab.